 - the reset button on the right of the each option in the customizer panel :

-- or the entire scope reset on top of the customizer panel :
+- or reset the entire customization level by clicking on the icon on top of the level switcher panel :

 Typical customization workflow